How might we shift Council Culture so that local governments work with citizens to make places better?

 In our experience, participatory strategies really stick when organisations:

-We're calling this simple, three-part framework #CultureShift.
-Over the last 12 months, we’ve tested and refined it alongside teams from Waltham Forest, South Gloucestershire and Westmorland & Furness Councils.
+Over the past few years, we’ve tested and refined this framework alongside teams from Kirklees, Waltham Forest, South Gloucestershire, Westmorland & Furness and Liverpool City Council.